-Till we meet again, make sure whatsoever you do is profitable!
+Give this a go and you will definitely boost your CV and job chances.
+Till we meet again, make sure all you do is profitable!